Future Nostalgia: Songs

 Future Nostalgia opens with its title track, a playful and fun synth-pop and electro-funk song, with house, hip hop, and disco elements.
 It has an electronic production, that includes electroclash synths, disco beats, funk and grunge bass-popping, and a jazz piano progression.
 In the song, Lipa name-drops its producer, Jeff Bhasker, and American architect, John Lautner, while vocally making use of falsetto and spoken word deliveries.
 Lyrically, it deals with themes of feminism and self-reflection.
 The following track and lead single, "Don't Start Now", has empowerment themes and sees Lipa addressing an ex-lover about moving on from a relationship, using direct bullet point instructions.
 She uses her lower-register vocals, over a production consisting of cowbells, accented disco strings, and a rhythm guitar loop.
 Musically, it is a nu-disco song with elements of dance-pop and Eurodance.
 Synth-pop cut, "Cool", has inspirations from 1980s music and Prince.
 The song is about the initial rush of falling in love, painting a picture of a summer romance, with confidence and vulnerability themes, and reckless, youthful energy.
-Driven by a funk bass, glitter gel noises and a drum line embody the production, whilst Lipa contributes R&B vocals, with hopeful tones.
+Driven by a funk bass, glitter gel noises and a drum line embody the production, whilst Lipa contributes vocals with hopeful tones.

-"Physical" has a message of female strength, not needing a man to save them, with lyrics about an intense and lustful relationship.
+An upbeat and high energy song released as the second single from Future Nostalgia, "Physical" has a message about an intense and lustful relationship.
 A power pop and synth-pop song, it includes dance-rock, dark wave, and Italo disco elements, while Lipa's lower register vocal performance uses deadpan, spoken word, belts, and chants.
 The song shares a chorus line with Olivia Newton-John's 1981 single of the same name, and includes sawtooth wave synths, a synth flute, and hi-hats in its production.
 "Levitating" is an electro-disco, pop-funk, and nu-disco track, with elements of dance-pop, electronic, 1990s pop and R&B, power pop and space rock genres.
 It includes a Blondie-influenced rap by Lipa, while having nu-disco rhythms, disco strings, and talk box vocals production-wise.
 Lyrically, Lipa exposes her feelings for a significant other, through numerous outer space references.
 Electro-R&B track, "Pretty Please", has disco-pop details and soft-spoken vocals.
 Driven by a bass and click, the song has a stripped-back production, emphasizing its guitars and synths, while also including cowbells and pitch-modulated vocal effects.
 The lyrics see Lipa attempting to be really chill at the beginning of a relationship, but realizing that is unlike her, as she pleas for stress relief from her partner who slows that down.